ramu1523/drone/README.md

 export PLUGIN_URL=IP Address of your machine:port number (Ex: 10.20.233.222:8082 or localhost:8082)
 export PLUGIN_VALUE=Input parameter for your app (ex:- siva)

-Step 5: create a script.sh file in your project and add the below content. curl ${PLUGIN_URL}/${PLUGIN_VALUE}
+Step 5: create a script.sh file in your root of repository/project and add the below content. curl ${PLUGIN_URL}/${PLUGIN_VALUE}

 Step 6: Give execute permissions to the script.sh file as below Chmod 777 script.sh

-Step 6: Create a Dockerfile in the project to create docker image.
+Step 6: Create a Dockerfile in your root of repository/project to create docker image.
 FROM centos:7

  ADD script.sh /bin/